Collard Wraps with Raw Sunflower Pate

 Berry Cherry Green Smoothie

 Okay, this smoothie doesn't look too green now does it?
 Berries and greens blended up equal brown.
 Although the color may not look too appetizing, the flavor is amazing!
-Our 4-year old twin boys drink it with a straw.
+My 4-year old twin boys drink it with a straw.
 They now race to see who is done first.

 Read More